earthcubearchitecture-project418/p418Docs/status.md

 ### Functional Goals
-The following blockquote items represent the next set of functional goals for P418.
+The following block quote items represent the next set of functional goals for P418.
 These goals will help prioritize and drive development of the items in the *Outline of activities*

 > Demonstrate we can read at least two domains and via sitemap.xml and process
-> the content into both text and graph indexes
+> the content into both text and graph indexes.

-> Demonstrate JSON-LD framing for file info and spatial data
+> Demonstrate JSON-LD framing for file info and spatial data.

-> Demonstrate RESTfull calls for the text index and potentially the graph index
+> Demonstrate RESTful calls for the text index and potentially the graph index.

 > Demonstrate access to full semantic metadata in indexes on a per resource level to
-> support detail views on resources matching search criteria in UI or service calls
+> support detail views on resources matching search criteria in UI or service calls.

-> Demonstrate passing information from indexes to UI that supports basic tool actions
+> Demonstrate passing information from indexes to a UI that supports basic tool actions.
+This UI
+> might be a notebook, rather than web based.

 ### Outline of activities